taoplusplus/botw-resources/README.md

 # Tools

 Object Map
-*Full map of the game including all game objects.*
+*Full map of Hyrule including all game objects.
+Can use to draw routes and mark objectives.*
 http://bombch.us/DJtv

 Swiffy's teleport cheat codes (Switch Homebrew required)